Zefinder/bao-fpmc/README.md

         └── linux.bin
 ```

 To write the config file, you can refer to the ones in the `bao-demos/demos` folder or by watching [this presentation](https://www.youtube.com/watch?v=6c8_MG-OHYo) from 24:00 to understand what are each components used for.
 They will probably also release some documentation so make sure to check that out.
-The path to the `images` folder from the config file is `../images`.
-This is because bao makefile uses it and so the working directory is `bao-hypervisor`.
+The path to the `images` folder from the config file is `../images` and will retrieve the images automatically there.
+There is no need to copy them in another folder!
+Bao's compilation will include them automatically from the configuration file.

 Now you are ready to launch the script using the makefile!
-There are 3 required arguments:
+There are 2 required arguments:
 - PLATFORM: the execution platform
-- CONFIG: the config name
+- CONFIG: the configuration name
-- IMAGES: the path to images from the `images` folder.
-This must be double quoted and paths must be space-separated

 There are two configurations and two images for testing.
 The images are taken from the [Bao demo repository](https://github.com/bao-project/bao-demos).
 To launch the first configuration (`baremetal`), type
 ```
-make PLATFORM=qemu-aarch64-virt CONFIG=baremetal IMAGES="test/baremetal.bin"
+make PLATFORM=qemu-aarch64-virt CONFIG=baremetal
 ```

 To launch the second configuration, type
 ```
-make PLATFORM=qemu-aarch64-virt CONFIG=test_dual IMAGES="test/baremetal.bin test/freertos.bin"
+make PLATFORM=qemu-aarch64-virt CONFIG=test_dual
 ```

 No further user installation is needed, the script automatically clones the required repositories for the targetted platform.
 To clean everything, use `make clean`